Moving to the cloud is just the start.

 This is why we started building Sunstone – a software platform that continuously evaluates a cloud estate for modernization opportunities and presents high impact, low effort targets to reduce cost, increase performance and security posture and improve the ability to innovate.
 Sunstone leans heavily on the vision of the Research and Development team here at Cloudreach, by ‘Automating Everything Cloudreach Does for Customers, Making It Available for All’.

 One of the first steps of the product’s development lifecycle was to identify repeated tasks delivered by engineering teams, so automation could be built into the process and the same high quality outputs could be delivered to customers in less time.
 Discovery is a good example of the ‘Automate Everything’ principle at work.
 The majority of technology projects invariably require a ‘Discovery’ phase at outset, so the consulting business can gather data through time-intensive customer interviews and build a clear picture of an organization’s technology architecture.
 Depending on the size of the estate being evaluated these phases can take weeks if not months, which considerably slows down time-to-action in traditional modernization projects.
-Sunstone is designed with this delay in mind, and is architected to utilize an extremely lightweight onboarding process that places very little demand on in-house customer resources, so they can stay focused on what they’re good at rather than attending hours of interviews with consulting teams.
+Sunstone is designed with this delay in mind, and is architected to utilize an extremely lightweight onboarding process that places very little demand on in-house customer resources, so they can stay focused on what they’re good at rather than attending hours of interviews with cloud consulting teams.
 Thanks to Sunstone’s agentless architecture, the product leverages pre-existing instance lifetime data, so the lag before application data is analyzed and modernization recommendations are generated is miniscule.
 To give this some context, in a recent speed test the engineering squad observed data from a single 100 node account being discovered, profiled, transformed and analyzed inside 13 minutes.

 Internal and market-driven research places application dependency mapping high up on the list of customer requirements that Sunstone needs to satisfy.
 Taking the aforementioned discovered cloud estate data and building a relationship map between individual resources is a relatively simple sounding task but in reality is something that can be difficult and time consuming to get right.
 Labor-intensive or not, this task is a prerequisite element to most migration and modernization projects.
 It enables cloud transformation teams to view technology stacks in a collective manner and reduces the risk of making changes to isolated resources without fully understanding the knock-on impact on dependent components.
 The Sunstone engineering squad tackled this problem by proposing a multiple layer approach to building application dependencies; The first tier utilizes a graph database to gather and query entity relationship data between the nodes detected in the Discovery phase, the second tier monitors IP traffic between entities so resource ‘chattiness’ can be observed and monitored, and the final tier identifies patterns in resource deployment mechanisms.
 By leveraging the multi layer approach, Sunstone can make accurate inferences into which resources have meaningful relationships so they can be considered holistically when being assessed for modernization.